 An honors program for students who know they've been called to use their gifts to serve the Lord in full-time vocational ministry.
-Interested students are required to declare a ministry major, attend a personal interview, and provide pastoral recommendations for acceptance review.
-Once accepted a student will receive a Ministry Honors Scholarship reducing their tuition due to \$8,350/annually.
+Interested students are required to declare a ministry major, attend a personal interview, and provide pastoral recommendations for acceptance.
+Once accepted a student will receive a Ministry Honors Scholarship reducing their tuition due to \$8,350/annually (fees, books, room and board are additional).
 To remain in the program a student must:

-- maintain a 3.0 semester GPA, - live on-campus, - complete 50 hours per semester of campus leadership activities, - participate in seminar luncheons with guest speakers and - provide community service to local churches.
+- maintain a 3.0 semester GPA, - live on-campus, - complete 50 hours per semester of campus leadership activities. - participate in seminar luncheons with guest speakers, - provide community service to local churches.

-Athletic Scholarship
+Sentinels Scholarship

-Athletic scholarships, known as Sentinels Scholarship, are available for students for all team sports.
-Awards are based on Christian character, athletic and academic ability and availability of funds.
+Athletic scholarships are available for students for all team sports.
+Awards are based on athletic and academic ability, Christian character, and availability of funds.
 Students must meet the College and national athletic agency Satisfactory Academic Progress (SAP) requirements to maintain their eligibility for his/her athletic scholarship.
 Athletic scholarship renewal is at the discretion of the Athletic Department and not guaranteed each year.